grafana/grafana/docs/sources/alerting/create-alerts.md

 1. Navigate to the panel you want to add or edit an alert rule for, click the title, and then click **Edit**.
 1. On the Alert tab, click **Create Alert**.
 If an alert already exists for this panel, then you can just edit the fields on the Alert tab.
 1. Fill out the fields.
 Descriptions are listed below in [Alert rule fields](#alert-rule-fields).
-1. When you have finished writing your rule, click **Test rule** to make sure the rule returns the results you expect.
+1. When you have finished writing your rule, click **Save** in the upper right corner to save alert rule and the dashboard.
+1. (Optional but recommended) Click **Test rule** to make sure the rule returns the results you expect.

 ## Delete an alert